mel-project/docs.themelio.org/whitepapers/themelio-a-stable-blockchain-for-an-unstable-world.md

 How do we incentivize stakeholders to behave honestly?
 We use a carrot-and-stick approach commonly found in systems using bonded proof of stake.
 Honest stakeholders earn _rewards_ over time in proportion to the amount of syms they stake, while misbehaving stakeholders can have their entire stake _slashed_ given evidence of misbehavior.

-\centering Rewards to stakeholders come from two sources: sym inflation and transaction fees.
+Rewards to stakeholders come from two sources: **sym inflation** and **transaction fees**.
 Stakeholders proposing new blocks earn rewards of 1 newly minted sym per block, just like how Bitcoin miners earn a fixed per-block reward.
-This implicitly taxes unstaked syms, discourages holding syms without staking them.
-Since we mint a fixed amount of syms every block, the growth rate in the number of syms approaches zero.
-Figure [\[fig:metinflation\]](){reference-type="ref" reference="fig:metinflation"} illustrates the decreasing monetary inflation rate of syms.
+This implicitly taxes unstaked syms, discouraging holding syms without staking them.
+Unlike in most other blockchains, inflation is not intended to be the main source of stakeholder income.
+Since we mint a fixed amount of syms every block, the growth rate in the number of syms as well as the "interest rate" of staking syms approaches zero, making inflation significant only as a short-term bootstrapping subsidy until fees reach a significant level.

+Instead, **transaction fees** are used as the main source of stakeholder revenue.
 Transaction fees, denominated in mels, are imposed on every transaction on the network.
-These fees also go entirely to the stakeholders as an additional source of income.
-The details of exactly how much transaction fees are charged and exactly how they are paid out to stakeholders are a little complicated, as Themelio uses a unique transaction fee model, different from that of other cryptocurrencies, in order to make it easier for clients to calculate appropriate fees.
-A reasonable approximation to Themelio's rather complex fee system is that stakeholders can extract most of the economic value generated by transactions as fees.
+Themelio uses a unique mechanism, described in brief in the last section of this whitepaper, to charge a slowly varying uniform fee voted on collectively by the stakeholders.
+This mechanism, which is crucial to Synkletos' cryptoeconomic security, allows fees to be a significant and stable source of income for stakeholders, while avoiding well-known game-theoretical attacks such as [fee-stealing](https://www.cs.princeton.edu/~smattw/CKWN-CCS16.pdf) associated with conventional auction-based fee markets.

-Slashing is the "stick" for punishing cryptographically provable misbehavior.
+**Slashing** is the "stick" for punishing cryptographically provable misbehavior.
 The last step of our Byzantine-fault-tolerant consensus protocol has all stakeholders _commit_ to a particular block by signing it cryptographically.
 Honest stakeholders will always commit a valid block and never "go back" on their collective decision.
 Thus, we have two _slashing conditions_ which leave cryptographic proof that a certain stakeholder is dishonest:

 - **Equivocation**, where a stakeholder commits to two different blocks with the same block height
 - **Invalid block**, where a stakeholder commits to an invalid block